vidbina/vidbina.github.io/_posts/2020-04-10-startups-eu-vs-us.markdown

 Bill Gates and Elon Musk have become somewhat of an American phenomenon.
-Even some of Europe's notable tech leaders, such as [Linus Torvalds][linus] (creator of Linux, the operating system that runs the web :smirk:) and [Guido van Rossum] (creator of Python, the language that enables rapid development and machine learning), have relocated to the United States.
-Visionaries with notable quirks and dysfunctions that manage to motivate hordes of talented folks towards a single-minded goal seem to find more fertile ground in the US.
+Even some of Europe's notable tech leaders, such as [Linus Torvalds][linus] (creator of Linux, the operating system that runs the web :smirk:) and [Guido van Rossum][guido] (creator of Python, the language that enables rapid development and machine learning), have relocated to the United States.
+Supposedly, a culture so eager to celebrate individualism and support such dreamers in a manner like America, will enable many more of such visionaries to do what other deem "crazy".
+Meanwhile, Europe's different mindset could give birth to ventures of a considerably different nature.
+Since funds are more readily streaming into the European startup sector, we can expect some interesting developments over the coming years.
-I would suppose that a culture so willing to celebrate individualism and self-made-ness as America does, will breed many more of such visionaries while Europe is engaging in more design by consensus endeavors.
-I would assume that the types of ventures that will stem from more collectivist minds may be considerably different to the types of ventures that stem from more individualism-favoring systems but now that we're finally noticing the funds stream into the startup sector, we can expect some interesting developments over the coming years.

 [linus]: https://en.wikipedia.org/wiki/Linus_Torvalds
 [guido]: https://gvanrossum.github.io/